kristinemlarson/gnssIR_matlab_v3/README.md

 Version 3 is my attempt to make code available that is better oriented towards routine analysis and more similar to the python code.

-There is no refraction error as yet.
+There is no refraction correction in the code as yet.
 Nor is the RH dot correction done.

 WARNING: These codes do not calculate soil moisture.

+I am still working on this documentation

 # Installing the code